 The most important thing to keep in mind is to keep their boxes as clean as possible.
 Try to scoop their box every day, washing and changing their litter at least once every week.

 - Decide on Your Cat’s Diet

 Again, your cat’s food isn’t your run-of-the-mill trip to the store to find whatever kibble suits your wallet.
 It can be, but that’s not as conducive to pet wellness as you may think.
-For instance, many cats thrive off of grain-free diets, and in general, wet food is better for cats.
+For instance, keep in mind that cats are obligate carnivores.
+Grains and vegetable can be digested but a cats digestive system is ideally suite for proteins.
+In general, wet food is better for cats.
 This is an area where you should do your research ahead of time to see what might be best.
-Be sure to stick to the advice of veterinarians.

 Additionally, not every cat stops eating when they’re full.
 In fact, some cats vomit often for this very reason--their parents have put out a full bowl of kibble, expecting cats to graze, when in fact some cats eat themselves sick.